mk2lehe/V0/README.md

-This is Voron Mods repository.
+This is Voron Mods repository with mods designed by me.
 Stay tuned, more to come.